danielhamen/25519-Worldwide-Cities/README.md

 If you would like to use this for a professional project, you do not have to credit me, but if you would like to, it would be greatly appriciated (To credit me, add a link to my GitHub profile, or directly to this repository)<br><br>
 <br>
 <br>
-For those of you intressted, I used Python to scrape data off of Wikipedia using BeautifulSoup, Requests and LXML to make this.
+For those of you interested, I used Python to scrape data off of Wikipedia using BeautifulSoup, Requests and LXML to make this.
 <br>
 Thanks, <br>
 Daniel